corcor27/Introduction_to_R/_episodes/21 - packages.md

 ```
 {: .language.r}

-Now that you have the stats package loaded in, lets do some simple statistical analysis to find the median, mean and Inter-quartile Range  of a feature from the iris dataset.
+Now that you have the stats package loaded in, lets do some simple statistical analysis to find the median, mean and Inter-quartile Range (IQR) of a feature from the iris dataset.
 Firstly, as previously covered lets load in the iris dataset.

 ```
 iris